perishllc/nautilus/README.md

 - [x] When searching Usernames, a '@' will not be need to show list...
 Just start typing.
    - Usernames when displayed in full will still show an @
 - [x] Users can be favorited and will be shown in the 'Favorites' list.
-- [ ] Add Username Reservation Screen to app.
+- [ ] Username Reservations in-app.
-   - Currently just a webview to nano.to
+- [x] Request payment from any nautilus waller user.
 - [x] Payment history shows nano.to Usernames or Favorites
 - [ ] Replace all AppDitto trademarks, as to not infringe on their marks.
    - [x] Move all appditto assets to a legacy_assets folder, to be removed as replacements are made